isabella232/primetime.en/help/programming/browser-tvsdk-2.4/content-playback-options-browser-tvsdk/closed-captions-set-up/closed-caption-styling-control/c-psdk-browser-tvsdk-2.4-closed-caption-styling-control.md

 uuid: 85d9d6a6-5480-42ba-84ae-69121424f498
 ---

-# Control closed-caption styling{#control-closed-caption-styling}
+# Overview {#control-closed-caption-styling-overview}

 You can provide styling information for closed-caption tracks using the TextFormat class.
 This sets the style for any closed captions that are displayed by your player.

 This class encapsulates closed-caption styling information such as the font type, size, color, and background opacity.